-With a catalog containing over 1,500 products and counting, their messaging has become increasingly disorganized and unfocused.
-In order to solve Audio-technica’s glaring organizational issues and lack of a focused brand-voice, I developed the 2018 Audio-technica Consumer Catalog, with the goal of sticking to a consistent categorization system based on four primary product-pillars: Headphones, Microphones, Turntables, and Accessories.
-The catalog features a rhythmic product layout, high-resolution photography that emphasizes details of certain flagship products, as well as radial patterns, sunrise gradients, and circular design elements that carry a subtle Japanese aesthetic while still allowing for expansion into other international markets.
-The piece was designed at 12” x 12” with a branded, die-cut slipcover to mimic a vinyl record and to give a subtle nod to the company’s early days as a turntable manufacturer.
+With a catalog containing over 1,500 products, Audio-Technica’s messaging had become increasingly disorganized and unfocused, without a clear brand voice.
+In order to solve this, I developed the 2018 Audio-technica® Consumer Catalog, categorizing each product into one of four primary product-pillars: Headphones, Microphones, Turntables, and Accessories.
+The catalog features a rhythmic product layout and high-resolution photography that emphasizes details of flagship products alongside radial patterns, sunrise gradients, and circular design elements referencing the Japanese flag.
+The piece was designed at 12” x 12” with a die-cut slipcover, mimicking a vinyl record and providing a subtle nod to the company’s early days as a turntable manufacturer.
 A strategic brand-voice was also developed, focused on converting new customers to the authentic listening-experience of Audio-technica’s products.
-I developed strategic copywriting such as “Sometimes the smallest details can make all the difference” and “You’ve never experienced anything quite like it”, placing emphasis on specific keywords aimed at convincing new customers that they are missing out on a truly unique experience.
+Messaging was paired with stylized photography emphasizing this concept.
+Utilizing over-saturated background environments, happy customers are highlighted in stark contrast, immersed in the listening experience and presented in natural and authentic color tones.

 Product and Lifestyle Photography provided by Audio-Technica, Inc.